anjalis2112/anjali-resume-portfolio/content/_index.md

           date_start: '2021-06-07'
           date_end: '2021-07-16'
           description: |2-
-              * Revamping existing Appraisal Module using Django and Appian
+              * Participated in phasing out legacy applications, contributing to system modernization using Django and Appian
-              * End-to-end automated testing
+              * Designed and developed a new webpage for appraisal data entry, delivering a more intuitive and user-friendly interface
         - title: Global Remote Mentorship Intern
           company: IBM
           company_url: 'https://www.ibm.com/us-en'